 - Blueberries: This recipe calls for fresh blueberries.
 If you only have frozen blueberries on hand, use them straight from the freezer.
 Do NOT thaw them.

-- Preheat your oven to 375 degrees F. Grease or line the cups of a muffin tin, set aside.
+- Preheat your oven to 375 degrees F. Grease or line the cups of a 12-cup muffin tin, set aside.

 - Combine the Dry Ingredients: In a large bowl, whisk together the pancake mix, brown sugar, oats, baking powder, salt, and cinnamon until thoroughly combined.
 Remove 1 tsp of this dry mix and sprinkle over the blueberries in a small bowl.
 Toss the blueberries to coat and set aside until needed.

 - Combine the Liquid Ingredients: In a small bowl, whisk the avocado oil, egg, and vanilla extract together.
 Pour into the dry ingredients and mix only until combined.
 Do NOT over-mix.
 Add the Greek yogurt and oat milk, again mixing just until combined.
 Fold in the blueberries.

 - Fill each muffin tin about ¾ the way full.
 Sprinkle each muffin with granulated sugar.

 - Bake for 20 to 25 minutes, until golden brown or until a toothpick inserted into the center comes out clean.
-Allow to cool before eating.
+Allow the muffins to cool before eating.

 *Store in an airtight container at room temperature for a few days, or in the refrigerator for up to one week.